codemagic-ci-cd/codemagic-docs/content/code-signing/ios-code-signing.md

 ---
-description: Sign Flutter app for iOS
+description: How to set up iOS code signing in the Flutter workflow editor
 title: iOS code signing
 weight: 1
 ---